ahf/tor-win32/README.markdown

 We have now succesfully build a cross compiled version of Tor for Windows.

 ## Running Tor under Wine

+This section assumes that you have cross compiled Tor as a 32-bit binary already.
+You can probably skip a lot of steps below if you are working with a 64-bit binary and just install the "native" 64-bit Wine from the Debian package archive and use that directly instead of adding the 32-bit wine32 package.

 Since we are running on an x86-64 VM in 64-bit mode we must ensure that Debian can install 32-bit x86 packages for Wine to be able to run 32-bit Windows